 On day hikes and longer backpacking trips where you’d need multiple maps, having an app on your phone is often the easiest solution for your navigational needs.

-13 Best Apps for Hiking
+13 Top Apps for Outdoor Adventures

 The Alltrails app is one of the most popular apps out there for hikers and for good reason.
 The database of trails built into this application is practically endless.
 To plan your next hike, you can search their trail database by length, difficulty, route type, elevation gain, and user rating.
 You can search for hikes by proximity, too.